How to Know When You Need

 Determining when you need a new roof also depends on roofing material as well as the part of the country in which you live.
 With that being said, I have a few tips for roofing materials.

-- Tile: you should examine the tiles very often, to check for cracks, however do not do so by walking on them, this can cause them to crack.
+- Tile: You should examine the tiles very often, to check for cracks, however do not do so by walking on them, this can cause them to crack.
 Tile roofs can last up to 100 years, but individual tiles can break.
 They can be replaced, but only by a roof specialist.

-- Concrete: should never need replacing
+- Concrete: Should never need replacing and is often the most costly option

-Find the Simple Fixes
+Find the Simple Roof Fixes

 If your roof is under the age of 20 then most damages can be repaired rather than being replaced.
 Repairing instead of replacing can also save you some money as well as time.
 Start protecting your home by using some simple observation skills.
 If you find problems, it doesn’t necessarily mean you need to replace your roof.
 Many repairs can be made before a major rebuild is necessary.
 So, when it isn’t necessary don’t rush into replacing your roof.